Nothing in cart

 For the uninitiated, the bezel is used by divers to track their dive times.
 However, you can still find these features useful on land.
 Some people use it for other daily activities such as time commuting or baking cookies when the kitchen timer is broken.

-Another thing that's impressive about the bezels is that Seiko doesn't detract from the design.
+Another thing that's impressive about the bezels is that the Seiko Prospex diver doesn't detract from the design.
 As mentioned earlier, it has a two-tone color scheme.
 The first quarter of the watch features a matte gray finish and is slightly brown.
 Meanwhile, the positions 3 to 12 o'clock are black.

 Most of the dials consist of watch designs.
 Visually, this timepiece is very pleasing to the eye.
 The index, as well as the hour and second hands, are thick enough to read from afar.
 They even make the 6 o'clock, 9 o'clock, and 12 o'clock markers thicker than usual, so it will be easier for you to know which time the dial is pointing.